 FINANCIAL EMPOWERMENT CENTER – Oakland County is offering free and confidential financial counseling.
 For an appointment call (248) 858-0624.

 The Michigan State Dog law was passed in 1919 to ensure that all dogs have current rabies vaccinations.
 Oakland County Animal Control conducts a census each summer to make sure dogs residing in our community are compliant.
 Dog tags purchased after June 1st are considered delinquent.
 Please refer to the Treasurer's page for more information on purchasing dog licenses for your pet.

-Brandon Township offers two Clean-Up Days for Brandon Township Residents usually in the months of June and August.
+Brandon Township offers two Clean-Up Days for Brandon Township Residents.
+This year they are scheduled for June 20th and August 22.
 The collections take place at the Brandon Township Community Park parking lot located at 1414 North Hadley Road just north of Oakwood Road.
 Please call for an appointment prior to the event.
 Residents may also take recyclable items (wood, metal, cement) to the CMI Drive location in Groveland Township after April 1st.
 They are open Monday thru Friday and on Saturdays in the summer months.
 All collections are fee free and require an appointment.
 Appointments can be made by calling the Brandon Township Supervisor’s office at (248) 627-4918.
 For a complete list of acceptable items click HERE.